-sparqs is currently developing two distinct but similar projects with universities relating to growing areas of non-traditional modes of delivery.
-One concerns online and distance learning (ODL) and the other transnational education (TNE).
+sparqs is has developed two distinct but similar projects with universities relating to growing areas of non-traditional modes of delivery.
+One concerns online distance learning (ODL) and the other transnational education (TNE).

 Both of these are areas of growth in Scotland's universities, with increasing internationalisation of higher education and a growing market for more flexible delivery creating a need to support learning that may not necessarily happen face to face in Scottish campuses.

 Often they are managed, defined and researched as one phenomenon, but for the purposes of sparqs' work they are being explored through separate but complementary projects.

 sparqs has been led by sector demand and interest in the development of these projects, and has in turn contributed to sector activity, for instance in presenting about both areas of work in QAA Scotland's 2015-16 Focus On Collaborative Activity project, and presenting a paper and presentation to the 3rd International Enhancement in Higher Education Conference in June 2017.

-Both the ODL and TNE projects have been driven by the priorities of universities across Scotland, and in each case a small group of institutions and students' associations are working with sparqs to develop toolkits during the 2017-18 academic year that can be of benefit to the sector.
+Both the ODL and TNE projects have been driven by the priorities of universities across Scotland, and in each case a small group of institutions and students' associations have worked with sparqs to develop resources that can be of benefit to the sector.

 Online and Distance Learning

-Since Spring 2016, sparqs has been exploring the engagement of online and distance learning (ODL) students in shaping the quality of their learning experiences.
+sparqs has developed a resource on the engagement of online distance learning (ODL) students in shaping the quality of their learning experiences.
 With ODL students often studying some distance from their university's main campus through online and blended means, traditional mechanisms of feedback, representation and engagement may not be appropriate.

 This is coupled with the fact that, due to the flexibility offered by ODL delivery, students on such courses are frequently also mature or international students who often part-time or at postgraduate levels.
 The demand and capacity of such students to engage in quality can substantially differ from those students, sometimes even on the same course, who study at the same campus as their teaching staff.